fleschutz/PowerShell/Docs/write-joke.md

 ## write-joke.ps1 - Writes a random Juck Norris joke to the console

-This script writes a random Juck Norris joke to the console.
+This PowerShell script writes a random Juck Norris joke to the console.

 ## Parameters
 ```powershell